 When this item is set to Enabled, the SATA AHCI controller manages the power usage of the SATA link.
 The controller will put the link to a low power state when the I/O is inactive for an extended period of time, and the power state will return to normal when the I/O becomes active.
 The options are Enabled and Disabled.

 SATA Port 0~ Port 5

-This item displays the information detected on the installed SATA drive on the particular SATA port.
+This item displays the information of a SATA device installed on the SATA port specified by the user.